 - Be enrolled/plan to enroll as a full-time student

-- Comply with Pitt-Greensburg satisfactory progress standards for financial aid
+- Comply with Pitt-Greensburg academic progress standards for financial aid

 - Not be in default on an educational loan or not owe repayment on a federal grant